Convert Excel to PDF Files Easily with 'Convert XLS' from Softinterface

 FixedWidth: Not useful in these examples.
 Here you can specify how to import/export a fixed width text file.
 Not used in this example.

 · /E"{UseDoubleQuotes^ UseCustomXML^ RootNode^ RowNode^ PDFOptimization^ PDFFromPage^ PDFToPage^ PDFIgnorePrintAreas^ PDFIncludeDocProperties}" This parameter is used for additional conversion options and compliments /N. Several things are handled in this parameter.
-The syntax for this parameter is critical, the items are separated by a carrot character "^" and you may not omit any carrots.
+The syntax for this parameter is critical, the items are separated by a caret character "^" and you may not omit any carets.
 Be certain to include the double quotation character around this parameter.

 UseDoubleQuotes: 0=Never, 1=Sometimes, 2=Always